bormaxi8080/bormaxi8080/README.md

 2015 - Start a GoodJob Hiring Agency

 A small warm tube recruitment agency.
 Recruitment geography: Novosibirsk, remote location, relocation from the Russian Federation to Europe (I took more than 150 people outside the Russian Federation).
 Hiring candidates in IT from the middle level.
 Automated candidate database of 30+ thousand people.
-He created his own community, for 6 years he has gained a lot of connections and insights among different companies, incl. outside the Russian Federation.
-Advised companies and candidates.
-At different times in the team from 1 to 6 recruiters.
+I created my own community, for 6 years I gained a lot of connections and insights among different companies at different times in the team from 1 to 6 recruiters.

 A lot of different communications and activities aka [figma-hiring-tickets](https://github.com/bormaxi8080/figma-hiring-tickets) and more.